centreon/centreon-documentation/versioned_docs/version-23.04/connect/saml.md

 </TabItem>
 <TabItem value="Groups manual management" label="Manual management">

-If you turn off **Enable automatic management**, you have to manage manually relation between contact and [contact groups](../monitoring/basic-objects/contacts-groups.md#contact-groups).
+If you turn off **Enable automatic management**, you have to manage manually the relation between contact and [contact groups](../monitoring/basic-objects/contacts-groups.md#contact-groups).

 </TabItem>